Administration seeks to expand immigrant family detention

 The proposed expansion comes days after a public outcry moved the administration to cease the practice of separating children from their migrant parents on the border.
 More than 2,300 children have been taken from their parents since Homeland Security announced a plan in April to prosecute all immigrants caught on the border.

+It also comes as the Pentagon is drawing up plans to house as many as 20,000 unaccompanied immigrant children on military bases.

+Tens of thousands of immigrants traveling as families have been caught along the southwest border in recent years, many of them fleeing gang violence in Central America.

-In all, about 9,000 immigrants traveling in family groups have been caught on the border in each of the last three months, according to federal authorities.
+About 9,000 immigrants traveling in family groups have been caught on the border in each of the last three months, according to federal authorities.
+Many immigrant children traveling alone have also been stopped — about 15,000 during the same period.

 Immigrant advocates contend detention is no place for children and insist there are other alternatives to ensure they and their parents attend immigration court hearings, such as ankle bracelets or community-based programs.
 The federal court ruled several years ago that children must be released as quickly as possible from family detention.